var512/deskgen/README.md

 # deskgen

-Generate .desktop files following the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).
+Generate `.desktop` and `.directory` files following the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).

 This is my first Go project.
 Only what I currently need from the specification was implemented.
 Use at your own risk.